isaobushi/Emergency-Animal-Finder/README.md

 # Emergency Animal Finder

-A web app to be used during natural disasters to help lost animals get reunited with their owners.<br>
+A web app to be used during natural disasters to help lost animals get reunited with their owners.

 <hr>
 [Check out the app](https://eaf.herokuapp.com)